zen-fs/core/readme.md

 More backends can be defined by separate libraries, as long as they implement `FileSystem`.

-BrowserFS supports a number of other backends (many are provided as seperate packages under `@browserfs`).
+BrowserFS supports a number of other backends.
+Many are provided as seperate packages under `@browserfs`.

 For more information, see the [API documentation for BrowserFS](https://browser-fs.github.io/core).